-Routes in the 1925 route number system: The source of information about streets for these routes is annotated for each route.
+Private routes in the 1925 route number system: The source of information about streets for these routes is annotated for each route.

-Routes in the Sydney Region Route Number System: The source of information about streets for these routes is almost invariably the relevant timetable.
+Private routes in the Sydney Region Route Number System: The source of information about streets for these routes is almost invariably the relevant timetable.
 By the later 1980s, most timetables included maps of the route.
 Maps of routes in timetables became compulsory when revisions to the Passenger Transport Act came into effect in 2004.

 Government Gazettes (GG)

 The GG’s between 1925 and 1930 (and earlier) listed the streets along which bus routes ran (from December 1926, showing only where alterations to routes were made).
 These routes have been reproduced herein.
 They purport to list the routes in both directions.

 Gregory’s street directories of circa 1946 and 1948